Creamy Chicken Stroganoff

 Then, you can reheat the chicken and sauce mixture in a skillet over medium-low heat, then toss in the noodles at the end just to warm through before serving.

 I do not recommend freezing chicken stroganoff as the creamy sauce doesn’t tend to reheat very well after freezing.
-If you’d like pasta to freeze, I highly recommend my cottage cheese lasagna and vegetable lasagna.
+If you’d like pasta to freeze, I highly recommend my cottage cheese lasagna and vegetables lasagna.